How To Make Stabilized Whipped Cream

 Instructions

 - Add the water to a microwave safe bowl and sprinkle the unflavored gelatin on top.
-Allow to sit for a few minutes.
+Allow to sit for 3 to 4 minutes.

 - Transfer the gelatin mixture to the microwave and microwave until the gelatin is fully dissolved, this will just take a few seconds.
-Stir the mixture, then set aside to cool.
+Stir the mixture, then set aside to cool slightly.

 - Pipe the whipped cream on your favorite dessert (or use it to frost it) and refrigerate your dessert until ready to serve.